 However, the regulations are technical and there are exceptions.
 In case of any doubt, please contact the UEA SeNSS team for guidance

 EU students starting in the 2020/21 academic year – EU nationals will remain eligible for Research Council studentships for the 2020/21 academic year on the same basis as is available at present (as at May 2019).
 Further details available here.

 Economics Pathway only – the ESRC has agreed to relax the rules around international eligibility in strategic areas.
 EU or international students can apply for a full SeNSS ESRC award, without adhering to the current residential eligibility rules, if their research has a very strong economics focus and falls within the Economics Pathway.

-Students who have already started doctoral study, may still be eligible for SeNSS ESRC studentship funding providing that, at the start of the ESRC award, they have at least 50% of their period of study remaining.
+Students who have already started doctoral study, can apply for SeNSS ESRC studentship funding providing that, at the start of the ESRC award, they have at least 50% of their period of study remaining.

 SeNSS welcomes applications for both full and part-time modes of study.

 SeNSS studentships are available in 12 social science pathways / disciplines at UEA:

 |Business and Management Studies||Dr Pinar Guven-Uslu|

 |Development Studies||Dr Laura Camfield|